dw-data/fifa-world-cup-graphs/README.md

 ## Database

-The Database for the Analysis was the [Fjelstul World Cup Database](https://github.com/jfjelstul/worldcup) by Joshua C. Fjelstul, Ph.D..
+The database for the Analysis was the [Fjelstul World Cup Database](https://github.com/jfjelstul/worldcup) by Joshua C. Fjelstul, Ph.D..

 ## Analysis